View all web browser and mobile devices available in our cloud-based test lab.

-If you’re ready to move from manual to automated testing, you’re in the right place.
+If you’re ready to move from manual to automated mobile testing, you’re in the right place.

 Keep reading to learn how to get started automating mobile app testing.
 In this article, you will learn about...

 Automating mobile app testing is key to testing faster and extending test coverage, both on platforms and test scenarios.
-Mobile testing is notoriously complex, but much of it can be automated.
+Mobile app automation is notoriously complex, but most test cases can successfully be automated.

 When done incorrectly, automation can be flaky and so time consuming it’s not worth the effort to set up.
 You want to avoid this to get as much ROI out of your automation as possible.